zanellia/prometeo/README.md

 to high-performance self-contained C code easily deployable on embedded devices.

 ### installation
-- Run `git submodule update --init` to clone the submodules
+- Run `git submodule update --init` to clone the submodules.
 - Run `make install_shared` from `<prometeo_root>/prometeo/cpmt` to compile and install the shared library associated with the C backend.
-Notice that the default installation path is `<prometeo_root>/prometeo/cpmt/install`
+Notice that the default installation path is `<prometeo_root>/prometeo/cpmt/install`.
-- You need Python 3.7. or later
+- You need Python 3.7. or later.
-- Optional: to keep things clean you can setup a virtual environment with `virtualenv --python=<path_to_python3.7 <path_to_new_virtualenv>`
+- Optional: to keep things clean you can setup a virtual environment with `virtualenv --python=<path_to_python3.7 <path_to_new_virtualenv>`.
 - Run `pip install -e .` from `<prometeo_root>` to install the Python package.

 Finally, you can run the examples in `<root>/examples` with `pmt <example_name>.py --cgen=<True/False>`, where the `--cgen` flag determines whether the code is executed by the Python intereter or C code is generated compiled and run.